midtown-ai/glossary/glossary/b.md

  See also [B], [Company]

 # Bias

+ A threshold the output needs to exceed for the output to fire

+ See also [B], ...

+# Bias

   1. statistics ==> The gap between the prediction and the actual value.
 Where is bias coming from?
 Issues with the data sampling?